 The Board may purchase land or lease State land for a school facility needed within the next ten years.
 A school district may construct a school facility on the land using Class B Bonds.
-The square footage of the new facility is not included in the net square footage of the school district for purposes of determining need for additional square footage and building renewal distributions, unless it exceeds the district's excluded space threshold as established in A.R.S. §15-2011 (E.6.).
+The square footage of the new facility is not included in the net square footage of the school district for purposes of determining need for additional square footage, unless it exceeds the district's excluded space threshold as established in A.R.S. §41-5711 (E.6.b.).
 The school district must also agree that since the district is building a school facility with Class B Bonds on a site funded by the Board for a needed school, that when the district does qualify for a new school funded by the Board that the Board will not lease or purchase an additional site for that school.

-J. Non-Reimbursables (Standard Practice April 3, 2003, Modified November 1, 2007, Modified January 11, 2012)
+I. Non-Reimbursables (Standard Practice April 3, 2003, Modified November 1, 2007, Modified January 11, 2012, August 3, 2022)